 “Our grandson is still beaming from ear to ear with delight and pride for what he experienced today.
 You gave him a big boost in his self-esteem and worth.
 It’s tough having all the cognitive abilities while being trapped in a body that doesn’t allow one to participate in all the activities that most 8 year old boys do.
 I would have never believed that he could ski, but thanks to your organization, he did so today.
 We are all very grateful.” — Dick D. Winter 2014

 Since 1984, volunteers at Challenge Mountain have watched children and adults with special needs become empowered as they learn to ski at the little mountain once known as Walloon Hills.
 Thirty years of countless smiles resulting in happy, healthy and longer lives delivered at no cost to clients and their families.
 Challenge Mountain continues to be committed to enriching lives and empowering people living with disabilities through year-round adaptive recreation.
 Our mission has been sustained through the work of many volunteers, financial gifts from donors and supportive communities.
 Great things happen together and with this tremendous support, Challenge Mountain continues to provide opportunities that change lives.

-Eddie Essay Contest: Students Supporting Challenge Mountain
+Kiwanis Essay Contest: Students Supporting Challenge Mountain

 Challenge Mountain began as a big dream from a woman named Darla Evans.
 In 1982 Darla took her daughter Christi to the National Sports